edickie/kcnischool.org/content/03-apply.md

 ## Application Process (Project Week)

-Applications for participantion in project week (July 4-8, 2022) are now open and close April 15, 2022.
+Applications for participantion in project week (July 4-8, 2022) are closed April 15, 2022.

-**Applications for 2022 now closed**
+**Sorry, applications for 2022 now closed**

 We will be contacting those selected to attend the summer school with an invitation to register.
 This year, we intend our project week will be offered **in-person** (barring new pandemic restrictions), at the Krembil Centre for Neuroinformatics in the Centre for Addiction and Mental Health (250 College Street) Toronto, Canada.